gregvinyard/docs.rewst.help/documentation/app-builder/prebuilt-apps/forms-portal.md

 * **Search and Filtering**: Users can quickly search by form name or filter by tags to find the forms they need, making the process more efficient.
 * **Customisable Design**: The look and feel of the portal can be fully customised to match your brand or your customers' needs including overall styling guide and logo.

-### Customisability with Blumira CSS
+### Customisability with Bulma CSS

 We’ve designed the Forms Portal with **customisability** at the forefront.
-Leveraging **Blumira for CSS** allows you to easily modify the design across the entire site, ensuring it aligns with your or your client’s branding.
+Leveraging **Bulma for CSS** allows you to easily modify the design across the entire site, ensuring it aligns with your or your client’s branding.

 #### How it Works: